lumelilt/lumelilt-color-palette-support/README.md

-# lumelilt-color-palette-support
+# Lumelilt Color Palette - Support

-Support page for Lumelilt Color Palette app
+Thanks for using Lumelilt Color Palette!

+For help, feedback, or questions, contact: support@lumelilt.com